Jonathan Friedland

-Professor Jonathan Samuel Friedland MA PhD FRCP FRCPE FRCPI FMedSci FESCMID is a British physician and medical researcher who is Deputy Vice-Chancellor (Research and Enterprise) and Professor of Infectious Diseases at St George's, University of London.
+Professor Jonathan Samuel Friedland MA PhD FRCP FRCPE FRCPI FMedSci FESCMID is a British physician and medical researcher.
+He serves as Vice-President (Research and Innovation) and Professor of Infectious Diseases at City St George's, University of London.

 Early life and education

 Jonathan Friedland is the son of Albert and Rosalind Friedland.
-He was educated at St Paul's School, London before going on to study medicine at Corpus Christi College, University of Cambridge and King's College Hospital.
-His junior medical training posts were at The Royal Brompton Hospital, The Royal Postgraduate Medical School and The John Radcliffe Hospital in Oxford.
-Friedland completed a Clinical Research Fellowship funded by the Medical Research Council at St George's, University of London.
+He was educated at St Paul's School in London before studying medicine at Corpus Christi College, University of Cambridge, and King's College Hospital.

+He completed his junior medical training at the Royal Brompton Hospital, the Royal Postgraduate Medical School, and the John Radcliffe Hospital in Oxford.
+Friedland later undertook a Clinical Research Fellowship funded by the Medical Research Council at St George's, University of London.